junaaid96/quickfood_frontend/README.md

-# QuickFood - Food Delivery Platform
+# QuickFood - Frontend

-QuickFood is a modern food delivery platform built with Next.js, allowing users to browse restaurants, order food, and track deliveries in real-time.
+QuickFood is a food delivery platform built with Next.js, allowing users to browse restaurants, order food, and track deliveries in real-time.

 ## Features